Confirmed speakers on the REACH Conference 2019

 The Danish Ministry of Environment will be represented by Mr. Finn PEDERSEN.

-Ms. Szilvia DEIM will participate representing the Ministry of Human Capacities, Hungary:
+Ms. Szilvia DEIM will participate representing the National Public Health Center, Hungary:

 „ECHA Enforcement Forum: latest project results and other developments“